jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received: yes' != 'I received: hello'

-  this will not work, my change made an :ref:`assertion<AssertionError>` that was passing before, fail.
+  this will not work, my change made a test that was passing before, fail.
 The `return statement`_ has to use the input

 * I use an `f-string`_ to add values to the string_